spotlightpa/poor-richard/content/news/2023-10-17-SPL_LOCAL_PENSIONS.md

 Spotlight PA first requested records from the county related to William Vescio on May 8, and sent a detailed list of findings and questions to Wyoming County officials July 5.
 A letter obtained through a Right-to-Know request and dated <a href="https://www.documentcloud.org/documents/23990906-vescio-termination-letter-4-1?responsive=1&amp;title=1">July 13</a> shows county retirement officials voted to terminate the relationship with VAM Group.
 The letter — addressed to William Vescio at VAM Group and reading “Dear Bill and Associates” — did not state a reason.

 In response to questions from Spotlight PA, officials in Tioga and Wyoming declined to say whether they ever informed the public about their connection to the SEC order or the payments from William Vescio.
-Tioga and Wyoming counties responded to open records requests for related notifications to retirees, employees, and others by saying it didn’t have any such documents.
+Tioga and Wyoming counties responded to open records requests for related notifications to retirees, employees, and others by saying they didn’t have any such documents.

+<script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>

 Monongahela, a city in Washington County, handed over pension records to Spotlight PA only after twice being ordered to produce them by the state Office of Open Records following the news organization’s public records requests.